Determining the Best Wetsuit for You

 Freedom of Movement

 In the water, your movements shouldn't be restricted.
 A wetsuit that is too snug will make it hard to swim properly.
-Your wetsuit should fit comfortable against your skin, without restricting arm, leg or body movements, but snug enough that water can't easily get in.
-Each wetsuit manufacturer has their own standard sizing for wetsuits, which may vary between companies.
+Your wetsuit should fit comfortably like a second skin, without restricting your range of motion, but snug enough that water can't easily get in.
+Each wetsuit manufacturer has its own standard sizing for wetsuits, and size charts may vary between companies.
+To find the perfect fit, it is best to try on your wetsuit before removing tags or getting it wet.

 Each wetsuit has its own kind of seam, each with its own set of pluses and minuses: